-If the estate or trust is a calendar-year filer and files a short-year period return, use the tax-year forms for the tax year in which the short period begins.
-Contact the department for paper copies of the 2014 PA-41, Fiduciary Income Tax Return, and corresponding schedules and instructions.
-Do not fill in the fiscal-year oval on the PA-41.
+If the estate or trust is a calendar-year filer and files a short-year period return use the tax-year forms for the tax year in which the short period begins.

+Do not fill in the fiscal-year oval on the PA-41, Fiduciary Income Tax Return.
 Fill in the short-year oval on the PA-41 Schedules RK-1 and/or NRK-1.